dzinciol/Krzysztof-Dziedzic/README.md

 * Reporting bugs via tools mentioned above
 * Knowledge of the ISTQB - Foundation Level (fingers crossed that I will be able to add it to the certificate list by the end of May (2022))

+## Interpersonal skills

+* Customer service specialist for many years so I know how to communicate bad things in a calm, reasonable way (will be crucial as I will be working with the developers)

 ## Certificates

 * Future Collars